 Santa Barbara South Coast Real Estate Update

-Of the 89 sales in January 2018, 39 were over $1,000,000 which equates to 44% of the total sales, down from 56% in December (which tied for the highest percentage rate recorded in recent history.)
+Of the 146 sales in December 2018, 76 sold for over $1,000,000 which equates to 52.1% of the total sales, up from 44.4% in November.
 The South Coast of Santa Barbara is not an inexpensive place to purchase real estate as compared to most areas of the United States, but again many people will pay more to live and invest in Santa Barbara.
-Of the 89 January 2018 sales, 28 sales (31%) were for cash with no mortgages involved.
+Of the 146 sales in December 2018, 21.2% (31) were cash transactions, up from 18.5% in November.

-Historically the highest year-to-date December median sales price recorded on the Santa Barbara South Coast was recorded in 2006 at $980,000 until December 2017 came along with a median sales price of $986,000.
-The median sales price retreated in January 2018 to $900,000.
+Historically the highest yearly median sales prices recorded on the Santa Barbara South Coast were recorded in 2006 at $980,000 and 2017 at $985,006.
+The 2018 median sales price was $985,000.
+The current median sales price has now been hovering near those historic highs for most of the 2017 and 2018 years, which would indicate a leveling off in market values.

-The decline in the frequency of owners deciding to market their homes has played another critical role in pressurizing the many markets; owners are now staying in their homes at a median rate of 10 years, the highest level since the National Association of Realtors started tracking this statistic in 1985.
-Take for example the available inventory as of February 11th in Goleta where there were only 38 active House/PUD listings and 19 pending sales, which equates to only a 2 month supply of properties for Buyers to choose from.
-Under 3 months of inventory would typically be considered a Seller’s market and lower than 2 months points to a feverish Seller’s market.
-Historically a 4 to 5 month supply of available inventory would indicate a balanced market between Buyers and Sellers and typically over a 6 month supply would be considered a Buyer’s market.
-Based on Santa Barbara Multiple Listing Service data and as of February 11th, Carpinteria/Summerland had a 5 month supply, Montecito had a 20 month supply, Santa Barbara had a 1.9 month supply and Hope Ranch had an 3.6 month supply.
-These inventory statistics indicate that Santa Barbara, Hope Ranch and Goleta markets are still tilting in the Seller’s favor while Carpinteria/Summerland and Montecito are in or are shifting into a Buyer’s market.
-With a total of 86 House/PUD pending sales and only 264 active listings on the South Coast of Santa Barbara County, there is only a 3 month supply of House/PUD listings for Buyers to choose from.
-With a total of 38 Condominium pending sales and only 97 active listings on the South Coast of Santa Barbara County, there is a 2.6 month supply of condominium listings for Buyers to choose from.
-In the short term it seems apparent that the disaster in Montecito has dampened demand in that market as there was a 7 month supply of active listings for sale in early January and now there is a 20 month supply.
-The reverse is true in Hope Ranch where there was a 13.6 month supply of active listings in early January and now there is a 3.6 month supply.
-It is too soon to know how the Montecito disaster will affect values in the sort and long run, but it has put pressure on the Hope Ranch market.
+As of January 7th in Goleta there were 43 active House/PUD listings and 15 pending sales, which equates to only a 2.9 month supply of listings for Buyers to choose from.
+Generally under 3 months of inventory would be considered a Seller’s market and lower than 2 months points to a feverish Seller’s market.
+Historically a 4 to 5 month supply of available inventory would indicate a well-balanced market between Buyers and Sellers and typically over a 6 or 7 month supply would be considered a Buyer’s market with multiple listings to choose from.
+Based on Santa Barbara Multiple Listing Service data and as of January 7th, Carpinteria/Summerland had a 3.3 month supply, Montecito had a 9.2 month supply, Santa Barbara had a 4.2 month supply and Hope Ranch had a 9 month supply.
+These inventory statistics indicate that the Carpinteria/Summerland and Goleta markets are still tilting a bit in the Seller’s favor, the Santa Barbara market is becoming well balanced and the Hope Ranch and Montecito market are tilting more towards a Buyer’s market.
+With a total of 73 House/PUD pending sales and only 336 active listings on the South Coast of Santa Barbara County, there is only a combined 4.6 month supply of House/PUD listings for Buyers to choose from.
+With a total of 37 Condominium pending sales and only 136 active listings on the South Coast of Santa Barbara County, there is only a 3.7 month supply of condominium listings for Buyers to choose from.
+It is too soon to know how the Montecito disaster will affect the Montecito values in the very long term, but pressures on Hope Ranch and the upper price rangers of Santa Barbara and Goleta housing supply still seems evident.
+Buyers do seem to be moving much more cautiously than they did just a few months ago and some are taking their time assessing all their options along the South Coast of Santa Barbara County.

-Feel free to contact me with any real estate related questions.
+Feel free to contact me with any real estate related questions and Happy 2019 to All!

 Stan Tabler, CRS, GRI, ABR, GREEN